 How We Can Help

 When you experience side effects from a dangerous drug, it can have devastating effects to your entire life.
 You may be entitled to compensation for their injuries and damages.
-The types of losses that can be recovered include:
+The types of losses include:

 If a person dies from complications from a drug, family members may be able to recover damages for the wrongful death of their loved one, including: